MicBun/flask-rest-api-jwt-auth-mysql/README.md

 To run the project, follow these steps:

-1. Modify the .env file with the necessary environment variables.\n
+1. Modify the `.env` file with the necessary environment variables.
 2. Run the following command:

 ```